BudddyDudeGuy/Night-City-Refined/README.md

 (Insert Image)

 3. **Verify Game Files**: Use your game launcher (Steam, GOG, etc.) to verify game files before proceeding.
-This ensures that all core files are intact and compatible with the modlist.
+This ensures that all core files are intact and compatible with the modlist

 ### Wabbajack Installation